ArthurChiao/arthurchiao.github.io/_posts/2019-04-17-ctrip-network-arch-evolution.md

 BGP is another choice.
 In this case, you need to run a BGP agent in each host, the BGP agent will do peering with outside network.
-This needs data center network support.
-On public cloud, you could also try the BGP API.
+This needs data center network support. ~~On public cloud, you could also try the BGP API~~.
 BGP solution has better performance compared with VxLAN overlay, and more importantly, it makes the container IP routable.